 Professional Hydrologists provide hydrologic services which most often affect the safety of the public.
 An example is the modeling of creeks to determine the flooding limits of property.
 The flood maps advise residents of potential flooding of property in heavy rain events.

 In the consulting business, Professional Hydrologists must be able to sort out meaningful data and apply hydrological and water-quality analyses to problems in engineering design and on-site investigations.
 They are called on to apply scientific principles to surface-water problems.
-In the final analysis, they must be able to formulate practical solutions to surface water problems.
+Finally, they must be able to plan practical solutions to surface water problems.

 The American Institute of Hydrology has developed rigorous qualifications for certification.
 Individuals wishing to be certified as a Professional Hydrologist must apply to the Board of Registration.

 The American Institute of Hydrology was incorporated in the state of Minnesota on March 3, 1981 by Sandor Csallany, Roman Kanivetsky, and Alexander Zaporozec.
-They formulated the process to certify competent and responsible professionals in the field of hydrology.
+They planned the process to certify competent and responsible professionals in hydrology.
 AIH's goal was to strengthen the standing of hydrology as a science and as a profession.

 They developed the procedure for insuring only persons with the education, integrity, character and training are certified.
-These standards are set out in the bylaws of the American Institute of Hydrology.
+Standards are set out in the bylaws of the American Institute of Hydrology.

-The following is taken from the AIH Code of Ethics.
+They took the following from the AIH Code of Ethics.
 Members shall:

 Hold above all the public trust and reputation of their professions, perform services only in the areas of their competence, and strive to enhance their qualifications through continuing education and professional development.